Acronis Cyber Protect Home Office

 Ease of Use: 5/5

-One of True Image’s great strengths is its simplicity and ease of use, despite the fact that it’s possible to dive deeper and customize every aspect of how your backup is handled.
+One of True Image’s great strengths is its simplicity and ease of use, despite the fact that it’s also possible to take a deep dive and customize every aspect of how your backup is handled.
 If you’re an average computer user who just wants to quickly protect their data, the program is easy to use, and if you’re a power user who wants to control every aspect of everything, it’s just as easy to use.
-That’s a rare blend of capacities that you don’t see every day in the software world.
+That’s a rare blend of capability that you don’t see every day in the software world.

 For many home users, setting up a backup system can be a bit of a daunting task.
 Fortunately, Acronis makes it incredibly easy and provides a step-by-step interactive walkthrough of how to configure your first backup.

 In addition to this, there’s a comprehensive online knowledge base that covers any question you might have, and there is also a full manual installed locally in case your machine isn’t always online.

 Paragon Backup & Recovery: At a slightly more reasonable price point, Paragon Backup & Recovery offers slightly more basic functionality with a user-friendly interface.
 The main element that it’s lacking is the ability to backup to a cloud service, although it does support backing up to a network drive for added security.

 Carbon Copy Cloner (Mac Only): I haven’t tested this one myself yet, but my colleague Adrian selected it as the winner in his roundup review of the best backup software for Mac.
 Bootable backups, incremental backups, file snapshots, and highly customizable scheduling all combine to make a great backup solution if Acronis isn’t to your taste.
 There’s also a free 30-day trial so you can give a test run yourself to see if it’s the right solution for you.